Trust Your $\nabla$: Gradient-based Intervention Targeting for Causal Discovery: Experiments

 \subsection{Experimental Setup}

 We evaluate the different intervention targeting methods in online causal discovery, see Algorithm~\ref{alg:online_causal_discovery}.
 We utilize an observational dataset of size $5000$.
 We use $T=100$ rounds, in each one acquiring an interventional batch of $32$ samples.
 We distinguish two regimes: regular, with all $100$ rounds ($N=3200$ interventional samples), and low, with $33$ rounds ($N=1056$ interventional samples).
-We use 50 graphs for the Monte-Carlo approximation of the GIT score for the intervention target. \paragraph{Datasets} We use synthetic and real-world datasets.
-The synthetic dataset consists of \texttt{bidiag}, \texttt{chain}, \texttt{collider}, \texttt{jungle}, \texttt{fulldag} and \texttt{random} DAGs with $25$ nodes.
+We use \rebuttal{$|\mathcal G|=50$} graphs \rebuttal{and $|\mathcal D_{G, i}| = 128$ data samples from each graph} for the Monte-Carlo approximation of the GIT score.
+We tested different sizes of the Monte-Carlo sample and found that it does not have a major impact on performance, see Appendix~\ref{app:mc_sampling}.
+For all experiments in this section we assume, following the approach of \cite{lippe2021efficient}, that all interventions are single-node, hard, and change the conditional distribution of the intervened node to uniform. \paragraph{Datasets} We use synthetic and real-world datasets.
+The synthetic dataset consists of \texttt{bidiag}, \texttt{chain}, \texttt{collider}, \texttt{jungle}, \texttt{fulldag} and \texttt{random} DAGs, each with $25$ nodes.
 The variable distributions are categorical, with $10$ categories\footnote{We create the datasets using the code provided by \cite{lippe2021efficient}.
 See Appendix~\ref{app:synth_graphs_details} for details.}.
 The real-world dataset consists of \texttt{alarm}, \texttt{asia}, \texttt{cancer}, \texttt{child}, \texttt{earthquake}, and \texttt{sachs} graphs, taken from the BnLearn repository \citep{bnlearn}.
 Both synthetic and real-world graphs are commonly used as benchmarking datasets ~\citep{ke_sdi,lippe2021efficient, scherrer2021learning}.

 \paragraph{Metrics} We use the Structural Hamming Distance (SHD) \citep{Tsamardinos2006} between the predicted and the ground truth graph as the main metric.
 SHD between two directed graphs is defined as the number of edges that need to be added, removed, or reversed in order to transform one graph into the other.
 More precisely, for two DAGs represented as adjacency matrices $c$ and $c'$,